-The staff had organised meals wither at the restaurant or with room service.
+The staff had organized meals wither at the restaurant or with room service.

 They also walked him over (for several trips to the supermarket) across the road for his snacks, whilst I’d been incapacitated.

-Over the next days I was able to rest up enough in order to prepare leave Kori Ubud Resort and Spa move down to Kuta.
+Over the next days, I had enough rest as I prepared to leave Kori Ubud Resort and Spa and move down to Kuta.

 Explorason had felt a little enclosed in the room, so he went and enjoyed the property, and grabbed the camera for me and took a few photos to share with you.